Headings

 ## Slide transitions

 In Presenter mode, you may want to transition between slides.
-To achieve this with Deckset, use the `slide-transition: true` command.
+To achieve this with Deckset, use the following command:

 You can control the duration of the transition by passing in the value in seconds: `slide-transition: fade(0.3)`.